sschwartzdata/squid_game_sentiment_analysis/README.md

 # squid_game_sentiment_analysis
-Performing sentiment analysis on tweets about the Netflix show Squid Game.
+This is a case study performing sentiment analysis on tweets about the Netflix show Squid Game.

+The data is from [Kaggle](https://www.kaggle.com/deepcontractor/squid-game-netflix-twitter-data).